 3. Q: WHAT ARE THE STEPS TO APPLY FOR AN AIR FORCE JUNIOR ROTC PROGRAM?

 A: The first step is to fill out an application.
-Second, a site survey will be scheduled for the school with the Regional Director of that state.
+Next, a site survey will be scheduled for the school with the Chief of the Support Division.

 4. Q: WHAT IS THE PROCESS FOR A SCHOOL BEING SELECTED TO RECEIVE AN AIR FORCE JUNIOR ROTC UNIT?

 A: Once an application is received, we evaluate it to determine if the school meets the basic criteria to warrant advancement in the process.
 IF it is, then a site survey is scheduled.
 During the site-survey, the Headquarters AFJROTC representative reviews proposed facilities, discusses program support, academics and activities with the school and district leadership.
 If the site survey results are favorable, then the school application is approved.
 Approved school candidates are added to the waiting list.
 Each year, we normally close down a few programs, so we must open a few to offset the numbers.
 Our goal is to make offers to schools in October or November so they have time to work budgets, student scheduling, etc. In non-expansion years when attempting to replace closing units, tendering of offers can occur at any time.